-The EICR is an Electrical Installation Condition Report which determines that the electrical system in your property is safe for use.
+The EICR is an Electrical Installation Condition Report.
+An EICR determines whether the electrical system in your property is safe for use.
 As of July 2020, the report is a legal requirement for any residential building which is privately rented.
 However, it is recommended that all homeowners must have a valid EICR from a registered electrician.

-Dependent on the type of property you own and the age, in some cases, it may be necessary to carry out further checks to ensure your home is in tip-top shape.
+Depending on your property’s specifications, it may be necessary to carry out further checks.
+These checks will ensure your home is in tip-top shape.

-Once we have completed your EICR, the paperwork will be returned to you with advice on any additional steps that require action.
-The EICR will contain a number of codes, which correspond with the action, which may need to be taken in the inspected areas such as the kitchen or bathroom.
+Once we have completed your EICR, the paperwork will be returned to you with advice on any additional steps required.
+The EICR will contain a number of codes.
+These codes will correspond with an action.
+This action may need to be taken in the inspected areas, such as the kitchen or bathroom.

-If it is found that the property is electrically unsafe, then you will need to carry out the necessary work to rectify this.
-In some cases, these codes will simply offer advice for future work to maintain the safety of the building, although in other circumstances these steps will also need to be undertaken immediately.
+If it is found that the property is electrically unsafe, you will need to carry out the necessary work to rectify this.
+In some cases, these codes will simply offer advice for future work to maintain the safety of the building.
+In other circumstances, these steps will also need to be undertaken immediately.

-Following your EICR, our team will be more than happy to assist you should you require any further work to maintain the safety of your property.
+Our team will be more than happy to assist you with any work needed to maintain the safety of your property.

 If you have any further questions, we have an informative FAQ section below.
 If you are ready to book an EICR report please contact our team today.